Bragashh/pulse-project/README.md

-The short version: Terraform creates an EC2 on AWS, Ansible installs Jenkins on it, the Jenkins pipeline builds and tests the app and packages it as an image, and your local machine pulls that exact image and runs it on minikube.
+The short version: Terraform creates an EC2 on AWS, Ansible installs Jenkins on it, the Jenkins pipeline builds and tests the app and packages it as an image, and the local machine pulls that exact image and runs it on minikube.
 Grafana, Prometheus, and Loki provide monitoring.
-The AWS side is temporary — it exists only to build the image, and you tear it down afterwards.
+The AWS side is temporary — it exists only to build the image, and can be taken down after that.

 ## Ports

-Once everything is running, these are the addresses you'll use:
+Once everything is running, these are the addresses:

 | Service | Port | URL | Where it runs |
 | --- | --- | --- | --- |